Why are Bitcoin network fees so high?

 If you receive small payments over time from a mining contract, you're collecting pennies, essentially.
 When you send these dozens of small inputs out as one payout the Bitcoin network requires these inputs be smushed together and batched into one payment.
 The fees on these transactions are far higher than those for sending a more reasonable, 1-3 input transaction.

 We have seen fees as high as $50 - $200 for mining contract payouts that have gone on for years.
 In a few cases, the fee required to send your Bitcoin is even higher than your Bitcoin balance.
-Because of this, we advise users to either receive larger payouts less frequently or receive their payouts in an asset like Dash or Ethereum, which do not use the same UTXO based system as Bitcoin or Litecoin, and thus will not have exorbitant mining fees because of it.
+Because of this, we advise users to either receive larger payouts less frequently or receive their payouts in an asset like Ethereum, which does not use the same UTXO based system as Bitcoin or Litecoin, and thus will not have exorbitant mining fees because of it.

 The following is an example of a customer paying $16 in fees.
 You can see this here in this transaction:

 The fee is located under Inputs and Outputs

 Now the reason why the customer was charged this much is two-fold:

 2. The bitcoin network charges a fee per byte, and every input is about 152 bytes.

 If the bitcoin network charges a fee per byte, and the price for each byte is 210 satoshis (at the time of this transaction)- this roughly translates to 1.2 cents per byte.
 The total bytes for this transaction was 1369.
 You can see this under Summary:

 So if we multiply 1369 * $0.012, we get a $16.41 network fee.